hpe-dev-incubator/hpe-dev-portal/content/blog/getting-started-with-retrieval-augmented-generation-rag.md

 ![Asking what is a flyer uproc without context](/img/ragblog2.jpg "Asking what is a flyer uproc without context")

 As you can see from the response, there is a problem, as the LLM was not trained with the information about the Flyer brand.
-The model did find something about uproc, but clearly this is not what my customer would expect to find on my web site.
+The model did find something about *Flyer Uproc*, but clearly this is not what my customer would expect to find on my web site.

 ### Step 2 - Loading data into the knowledge base